alichtman/stronghold/README.md

 1. Connectivity

     + Enable Firewall?
+This helps protect your Mac from being attacked over the internet by viruses and worms.
         - Enable Logging?
+If there is an infection, logs are helpful for determining the source.
         - Enable Stealth Mode?
+If enabled, your Mac will not respond to network discovery attempts with ICMP ping requests, and will not answer connection attempts made from closed TCP and UDP networks.
-        - Prevent Automatic Whitelisting?
+        - Prevent both built-in and downloaded software from being whitelisted automatically?

-    + Disable Captive Portal Assistant?
+    + Disable Captive Portal Assistant and force login through browser?
+With default Mac settings on an untrusted network, an attacker could trigger Captive Portal and direct you to a site with malware WITHOUT user interaction.

-2. User Metadata Storage and Collection
+2. User Metadata Storage

-    + Clear language modeling, spelling and suggestion data and disable data collection?
+    + Clear language modeling data?
+This includes user spelling and suggestion data.
-    + Clear QuickLook metadata and disable logging?
+    + Clear QuickLook metadata?
-    + Clear and disable SiriAnalytics database?
+    + Clear SiriAnalytics database?
-        - WARNING: This kills Siri.
+        - WARNING: This may kill Siri.
-    + Clear Quarantine Data and disable data collection from downloaded files?
+    + Clear Quarantine Data.

 3. General Safety

     + Lock Mac as soon as screen saver starts?
     + Display all file extensions?
+This prevents malware from disguising itself as another file type.
-    + Disable saving to the cloud by default?
+    + Disable saving documents to the cloud by default?
     + Show hidden files in Finder?
+This lets you see all files on the system without having to use the terminal.

 **Sources**